jcstroud/radialx/docs/index.rst

 Other, undocumented, functionalities correspond to "modes" of the utility called **profilex**:

-- *centering*: Finding the centers of powder diffraction images in adxv_ binary format.
+- *centering* mode: Finding the centers of powder diffraction images in adxv_ binary format.
-- *averaging*: Radial averaging of one or more experimental powder diffraction patterns in adxv_ binary format.
+- *averaging* mode: Radial integration of one or more experimental powder diffraction patterns in adxv_ binary format.
-- *averaging*: Scaling of several powder experimental or simulated diffraction patterns to a single experimental or simulated pattern.
+- *averaging* mode: Scaling of several powder experimental or simulated diffraction patterns to a single experimental or simulated pattern.
-- *difference*: Calculating the difference of two scaled radially integrated experimental powder diffraction patterns.
+- *difference* mode: Calculating the difference of two scaled radially integrated experimental powder diffraction patterns.

 Although **profilex** is fully functional and heavily tested, its user interface (i.e. config file format, etc.) is very likely to change.
-For example, the modes will probably be split into different different utilities.
+For example, the modes will probably be split into different different utilities and several config file parameters will probably be renamed.

 It is hoped that the entire RadialX package will be fully documented soon.